The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Cancun by season in a nutshell

-December through April (winter) – Cancun dry season – Winter is also called the dry season when the weather cools down a bit and the sky is blue and sunny.
-The water temperature is cooler as well though, but it’s less likely to rain.
+December through April (winter) – Cancun’s dry season – Winter is also known as the dry season, characterized by a slight cooling of the weather and a predominantly blue and sunny sky.
+The water temperature is cooler as well, though, but it’s less likely to rain.

 Whether you are a spring breaker or you want to avoid spring breakers, keep in mind that March and April are usually the months when you will find parties all over the place and packed hotels that welcome this kind of tourism.